tkellen/json-api/format/index.md

   relationship.
 For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
 * A `resource` member, whose value is a related resource URL (as defined above).
-* Linkage to other resource objects ("object linkage") included in a compound document.
-This allows a client to link together all of the resource objects included in a compound document without having to `GET` one of the relationship URLs.
+* Linkage to other records ("object linkage") included in a compound document.
+  This allows a client to link together all of the records included in a compound document without having to `GET` one of the relationship URLs.
   Linkage **MUST** be expressed as:
   * `type` and `id` members for to-one relationships. `type` is not required if the value of `id` is `null`.
   * `type` and `id` members for homogeneous to-many relationships. `type` is